saneem89/AI4WindEnergy/README.md

 ## Getting started

 ### Installing dependencies
-We recommend to first setup conda environment with Python 3.7+ and then install dependencies from using pip:
+We recommend to first setup conda environment with Python 3.7+ and then install dependencies using pip:
  ```shell
  pip install -r requirements.txt
 ```